Om Beach Gokarna, best place to visit

 How to reach Gokarna?

 The best way to reach Gokarna from any Indian destination is by train.
-If you’re planning on visiting from Goa in the North or Kerala in the South, trains run all along the coast.
+If you plan on visiting from Goa in the North or Kerala in the South, trains run all along the coast.

 You can also easily catch a train from major Indian cities like Bangalore, Mysore, etc.

 Once you arrive at Gokarna Road Railway Station, jump in a tuk-tuk to your accommodation.
-Pay no more than INR 200 (€2) from the train station to Gokarna town, which takes 20 minutes.
+Pay only INR 200 (€2) from the train station to Gokarna town, which takes 20 minutes.
 Alternatively, you can jump on a public bus that runs to and from the train station.
 I’m not sure exactly about the price, but my guess is around INR 20 (€0.20).

 Night bus to Gokarna